EasonWang01/Redux-LocalStorage/README.md

 #API

 ```
-saveStore('The name LocalStorage key ')
+saveStore('Choose a name for LocalStorage key ')
 initial('Just pass the initialState of your application')
 ```